On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Introduction

 \section{Introduction}

 Survival analysis is widely used in the assessment of interventions in clinical trials.
-In order to provide guidance on future interventions or treatment plans, the estimation of causal effect is highly desirable.
-Double blinded randomization trials are widely used to estimate the average causal effect (ACE) \citep{chalmers1981}.
+In order to provide guidance on future interventions or treatment plans, the estimation of the causal effect is highly desirable.
+Double-blinded randomization trials are widely used to estimate the average causal effect (ACE) \citep{chalmers1981}.
 The crude unadjusted estimation of ACE is unbiased \citep{rubin1974}.
 However, as pointed out by \citet{fisher1925}, adjustment of (low dimensional) features that are correlated with the outcome using an ordinary least square method can reduce the variance of the estimated treatment effect for randomized studies without introducing any bias.
-The theoretical results are complete for low dimensional covariate cases \citep{rosenbaum1987,rosenbaum2002, freedman2008,cole2004,lin2014}.

-The adjustment using high dimensional covariates in treatment effect estimation in randomized survival trials was motivated for several reasons.
+The theoretical results are complete for low dimensional covariate cases \citep{rosenbaum1987,rosenbaum2002,freedman2008,cole2004,lin2014}. \paragraph{} The adjustment using high dimensional covariates in treatment effect estimation in randomized survival trials was motivated for several reasons.
 First, the explosion of data made this type of adjustment possible.
 For example, in many clinical trials, high dimensional baseline information such as genomics, metabolomics or proteomics data are available that can potentially be used as covariates for the adjustment.
 Second, the relationships between the covariates and the response are complicated.
 For example, it is often the case that the covariates related to the response are correlated with possible interactions.
-Third, methods such as penalized survival regression model (such as Lasso \citep{tibshirani1997}) or survival random forest \citep{ishwaran2008,ishwaran2010} are developed to deal with high dimensional covariates in survival analysis, making adjustment with high dimensional covariates possible.
+Third, methods such as penalized survival regression model \citep{tibshirani1997} and survival random forest \citep{ishwaran2008,ishwaran2010} are developed to deal with high dimensional covariates in survival analysis, providing opportunities for high-dimensional covariate adjustment. \paragraph{} However, studies in using the high dimensional covariate adjustment to improve the efficiency of the estimation of ACE only emerged recently and is only limited for linear models. \citet{bloniarz2016} proposed adjustment with lasso, which, under a relatively strong sparsity assumption improves efficiency in the estimation of the ACE.
+For observational study, \citet{belloni2014} proposed a de-biased estimator, which allows inference for ACE after adjusting for high-dimensional potential confounders, at the price of widening the confidence interval.
+More recently, \citet{lei2020} proposed a new de-biased estimator for high-dimensional inference under much milder assumptions and allows the number of covariates to diverge under finite population framework.
+Under super-population framework, \citet{wager2016} showed that any intercept-free adjustment can produce unbiased estimation of the ACE, and the estimation precision only depends on the prediction risk of the fitted regression adjustment.